Skip to main content

 Step 3 — Customer pays via bank transfer (offline)

-• invoice stays issued until payment is verified.
+The invoice stays issued until payment is verified.

-Step 4 — Business team verifies bank transfer(s)
+Step 4 — Finance verifies bank transfer(s)

-• update the relevant billing_payments.status = verified
+• Update billing_payments.status = verified

-• recompute verified_total = sum(billing_payments.amount_cents where status=verified)
+• Recompute verified_total = sum(billing_payments.amount_cents where status = verified)

-• if verified_total == 0 → invoice stays issued
+• If verified_total == 0 → invoice stays issued

-• if verified_total >= invoice.total_cents → set billing_invoices.status = paid and set settled_at = now
+• If verified_total >= invoice.total_centsbilling_invoices.status = paid and settled_at = now

 Policy: Credits are granted only after the invoice is paid.
 Partial payments do not grant partial credits.